ngs-lang/ngs/doc/ngssyn.1.md

 	for(i=0; i<n; i=i+1) { code }

-	# This is syntax sugar and is exactly as above
+	# This is syntax sugar and works exactly as above
 	for(i;n) { code }

 	while cond_expr {